Mbed-TLS/TF-PSA-Crypto/docs/architecture/psa-crypto-repository.md

 thus we need to provide a cmake based build system for the PSA cryptography repository as well.
 Each build system for the first phase and in the long term is a significant amount of work thus the plan to just have a cmake build system.

+## Updating the main branch

+The PSA cryptography repository provides a reference implementation of the PSA cryptography API through its main branch.

+The main branch is updated against the head of the Mbed TLS development branch according to the following sequence where \<mbedtls-commit-id> is the identifier of the head of the Mbed TLS development branch, \<mbedtls-pr\> is the number of the last PR merged into the Mbed TLS development branch and
+\<psa-crypto-commit-id\> is the identifier of the head of the development branch of this repository used for the update.
+Just the first nine characters of the commit identifiers are used.

+* Checkout the Mbed TLS branch https://github.com/ronald-cron-arm/mbedtls/tree/psa-crypto-repository.
+  This branch should have been rebased beforehand on top of the head of the Mbed TLS development branch we want to update against.
+* cd path/to/my/psa/crypto/repo
+* git checkout -b update-against-\<mbedtls-commit-id\>-PR\<mbedtls-pr\>-with-\<psa-crypto-commit-id\>
+  development
+* ./scripts/psa_crypto.py --mbedlts path/to/the/mbedtls/branch
+* git add --all
+* git commit -s -m"Update against \<mbedtls-commit-id\>(PR \<mbedtls-pr\>) with \<psa-crypto-commit-id\>"
+* Create a PR against the main branch with the branch that has just been created.
+* Merge the PR which completes the update.